storybookjs/react-native/MIGRATION.md

 https://url-of-storybook?path=/story/<storyId>
 ```

-The structure of `storyId` is `<selectedKind>--<selectedStory>`.
+The structure of `storyId` is a slugified `<selectedKind>--<selectedStory>` (slugified = lowercase, hyphen-separated).
+Each `storyId` must be unique.
 We plan to build more features into Storybook in upcoming versions based on this new structure.

 ## From version 4.0.x to 4.1.x